254In61/role-fortinet-config-backup/README.md

 # role-cisco-config-backup
-Ansible role to backup cisco devices configs.
+Ansible role to backup fortinet devices configs.

 # How to use
 Step 1: Install the role in your environment.